---

 | ROI prompts | "is [category] worth it for [company size]" |

-**Strapi achieved a 226% increase in non-branded citations by systematically publishing content structured for extraction rather than traditional blog posts.** Design every page as a "quotable answer object" featuring a direct answer in the opening paragraph, a comparison table or structured checklist, and a short FAQ.
-Generic thought-leadership content fails to gain citations in evaluation answers.
-Learn more about what makes content quotable in [how to build answer objects LLMs can quote](/blog/how-to-build-answer-objects-llms-can-quote).
+Strapi achieved a 226% increase in non-branded citations by systematically publishing content structured for extraction rather than generic blog posts.
+Design every page as a citation-ready object by including a direct answer in the opening paragraph, a comparison table or structured checklist, and a short FAQ.
+The format of the content is as critical as the topic for AI citability.
+Learn more about [how to build answer objects LLMs can quote](/blog/how-to-build-answer-objects-llms-can-quote).

-**Pricing, security, and integration pages are the highest-risk areas for AI inaccuracies if facts are buried in interactive UI or JavaScript rendering.** When GPTBot, PerplexityBot, or ClaudeBot crawl your site, they encounter human-centric marketing language and complex navigation that hinder data extraction.
-The "truth" about your product must be explicit in structured blocks, such as tables, FAQs, and definitions, rather than dynamic components.
-See [what is a machine-readable layer for AI search](/blog/what-is-a-machine-readable-layer-for-ai-search) for technical details.
+Pricing, security, and integration pages represent the highest risk for AI inaccuracies if facts are buried in interactive UI or JavaScript rendering.
+AI agents like GPTBot, PerplexityBot, and ClaudeBot struggle to parse marketing language and complex navigation designed for humans.
+Product truths must be explicit in structured blocks like tables and definitions to avoid misrepresentation.
+Review [what is a machine-readable layer for AI search](/blog/what-is-a-machine-readable-layer-for-ai-search) for technical details.

-### Step 4: Fix AI readability constraints early
+### Step 4: Resolve AI Readability Constraints Early

-**Infrastructure layer solutions serve AI platforms a clean, structured version of content via a DNS change, requiring no code modifications.** This approach removes the gap between human-facing site design and what AI crawlers can actually parse.
-AI agents miss or misinterpret key facts when they are hidden behind heavy JavaScript or interactive UI.
-For a deeper look, read [how to improve AI search visibility](/blog/how-to-improve-ai-search-visibility).
+Infrastructure layer approaches serve AI platforms a clean, structured version of content via a DNS change, requiring no code changes to the human-facing site.
+This removes the parsing gap between human-centric design and AI crawler requirements.
+Address infrastructure issues where key facts are hidden behind heavy JavaScript or interactive UI to prevent AI agents from missing data.
+Read [how to improve AI search visibility](/blog/how-to-improve-ai-search-visibility) for a deeper look.

-Buyers who arrive at an informational page and find no evaluation-stage content fail to convert.
-AI engines that follow your link graph will underrepresent your commercial pages if those links are absent.
+**Buyers who find no evaluation-stage content on informational pages do not convert.** AI engines underrepresent commercial pages when link graphs are absent, as these engines follow link structures and content signals to evaluate products.
 For more on how AI engines evaluate your product through link structure and content signals, read [how AI decides which software to recommend](/blog/how-ai-decides-which-software-to-recommend).

-# What Elements Define a High-Density Answer Object?
+# Essential Elements of a High-Citation Answer Object

 | Element | Why AI cites it | Minimum standard |